-Submit the Schedule A/E form for the following changes made outside of the renewal period:
+Submit a supplement on your sd.motorcarrierconnect.com to your designated account for the following changes made outside of the renewal period:

 - Purchase of a vehicle - Sale of a vehicle - Change to the registered weight of a vehicle. - Any other changes to the cab card (DOT number, unit numbers, etc.)